xak2000/nomad/website/source/guides/upgrade/upgrade-specific.html.md

-When upgrading to Nomad 0.8.0 from a version lower than 0.7.0, users will need to set the [`raft_protocol`](/docs/configuration/server.html#raft_protocol) option in their `server` stanza to 1 in order to maintain backwards compatibility with the old servers during the upgrade.
+When upgrading to Nomad 0.8.0 from a version lower than 0.7.0, users will need to set the [`raft_protocol`](/docs/configuration/server.html#raft_protocol) option in their `server` block to 1 in order to maintain backwards compatibility with the old servers during the upgrade.
 After the servers have been migrated to version 0.8.0, `raft_protocol` can be moved up to 2 and the servers restarted to match the default.